varunmaster/ServiceTracker/README.md

 5. Now you can browse the site from the "Sites section" :-)

 If there are any changes or questions/comments, please email me and I will be happy to answer.

+##Usage
+This app is designed specifically for my home network.
+I do not (and did not) want to install a SQL database or datastore as I will have sole access to this application.
+Therefore, I added a login feature that checks for the username/password combination that is stored in the local file.
+This is NOT a secure way to handle authentication but I did it this way for my home network setup.

+The API endpoints are located in the Controllers folder.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.